- Women′s Advocate

 If workplace bullying, harassment, or conflict is happening in your work area to you or someone you know, please contact your union representative.
 This will be kept confidential.

-December 6: National Day of Remembrance and Action on Violence Against Women Ontario remembers the 14 female engineering students...
+National Day of Remembrance and Action on Violence Against Women Unifor Local 199 Women’s Committee invites all members to join...